Dionisije Milivojević: Separation from the SOC and death

 The row even split the exiled royal family.
 King Peter II originally sided with the raskolnici, but later retracted his support.
 Prince Andrew supported the raskolnici, and Princes Tomislav and Alexander the federalci.
 Peter II was interred in the Saint Sava Monastery in 1970, still under the control of Dionisije-loyals.
 It is alleged either that this signifies his renewed support for Dionisije before death, or that his corpse was taken from the Denver hospital where he died without permission.

 Dionisije was forced to leave the church's seat in Saint Sava Monastery and transferred to the nearby Grayslake following a court ruling in favor of the SOC with regards to ownership of the monastery.
 He and Metropolitan Irinej Kovačević built a new seat, the New Gračanica Monastery in Third Lake, Illinois.
 It was completed in 1984.

 Starting in 1977, the group assumed the name Free Serbian Orthodox Church.
-It was reconciled with the Serbian Orthodox Church in 1992.
+It was canonically reconciled with the Serbian Orthodox Church in 1992, after the demise of Communism in Yugoslavia.

 He died on 15 May 1979 at Saint Sava Monastery in Libertyville, Illinois.
 He was buried by the monastery's church.